scottmilton1/two-square-cipher/README.md

 therefore, when the ciphertext is later decrypted, the white space, digits, and punctuation will not be restored.

-Another thing to keep in mind is that 'I' and 'J' characters are combined into a single IJ letter by this cipher.
-The main reason for this is to allow the entire twenty-six letter alphabet to fit into a 5 x 5 Playfair table with only twenty- five cells.
+Another thing to keep in mind is all 'J' letter characters are replaced with an 'I' character by this cipher.
+This is done to allow the entire twenty-six letter alphabet to fit in a 5 x 5 Playfair table with only twenty-five cells.
 While this design choice solves the extra letter problem, it can result in some loss of information when the process is reversed and the ciphertext is decrypted back to a plaintext.
-In practicality, this makes little difference, as the decoded message typically is still easy to read and understand.
+In practicality, this makes little difference, as the decoded message is still typically easy to read and understand.

 If the number of characters in the plaintext is odd after removing all white space, special characters, and digits, a